 10. Promote app downloads

 If you’re printing out flyers for a QR code menu, why not also include a prompt to download your restaurant’s app too?
-Customers will have their smartphone in their hand to scan the QR code, meaning there’s no better time to get your app download promotion in front of their eyes.
+Customers will have their smartphone in their hand to scan the QR code, meaning there’s no better time to get your app download promotion in front of them.
 QR codes can also be used to bring customers directly to an app store to download your app.
-Converting downloads is so much easier when customers are already in the app store.
+It’s a lot easier to convert downloads when customers are already in the app store.

 11. Collect customer data

 There’s an opportunity in the QR code ordering process to collect customer data.
 Customers provide an email address or mobile phone number as part of their order journey, which you can capture in your system and use to market to them in the future, driving loyalty and retention.
 Data is the lifeblood of any successful business and yours is no different.
 You learn more and more about your customers over time - what they eat, when they eat, what keeps them coming back for more - helping you to grow your business.

 As customers browse your online menu via their mobile phones, it’s the perfect opportunity for them to share about your food or brand on social media.

 At Flipdish, we can help you set up a QR code menu ordering process in your restaurant.
 Our online ordering system for food collection and delivery includes contactless ordering features that can be enabled quickly and integrated seamlessly, whether for table ordering or a self-service kiosk.